acemod/ACE3/documentation/feature/medical-system.md

 ##### 2.2.1.10 Tourniquet

-- Can only be applied on limbs
+- Can only be applied on limbs.
-- Stops bleeding from wounds
+- Stops bleeding from wounds.
-- Should be taken off as fast as possible and applied only to give medic time to bandage all the wounds
+- Should be taken off as fast as possible and applied only to give medic time to bandage all the wounds.
 - If not taken off for a while it will cause pain to the patient.

 ##### 2.2.1.11 IVs